Signynt/signynts-darkroom-shortcut/README.md

 You can now close the Terminal.

 2. Download the latest [release](https://github.com/Signynt/signynts-darkroom-shortcut/archive/refs/tags/v1.3.zip) and open the zip file
-3. Install the Apple Workflows that correspond to what kind of scans you are working with, and the software you use
+3. Install the Apple Workflows that correspond to what kind of scans you are working with, and the software you use for scanning:
 	- For black & white scans, install `Signynt's Darkroom Shortcut (B&W).workflow`
 	- For color negative scans that were scanned without IR, install `Signynt's Darkroom Shortcut.workflow`
-	- For color negative scans that were scanned with IR, find the folder that corresponds to your software, open it, and install the workflow and the macro inside
+	- For color negative scans that were scanned with IR, install the workflow labeled with `(IR)` that corresponds to your scanning software
-		- _Example: If you scan with Silverfast, and use Affinity Photo, open the folder called `Silverfast + Affinity Photo`, and double click on both `Signynt's Darkroom Shortcut (IR) (Silverfast-Affinity).workflow` and `Signynt's Darkroom Shortcut v.1.0.afmacros`_
+		- If you scan with Silverfast, install `Signynt's Darkroom Shortcut (IR) (Silverfast).workflow`
+		- If you scan with VueScan, install `Signynt's Darkroom Shortcut (IR) (VueScan).workflow`
 	- If you are DSLR scanning, open the folder called `DSLR Scanning` and install `Convert to TIFF.workflow`
+4. Open the folder called `Macros` and install the dust removal macro for your image editing software
+	- If you are using Affinity Photo, install `Signynt's Darkroom Shortcut.afmacros` by double clicking it
+	- If you are using Photoshop, install `Signynt's Darkroom Shortcut.atn` by double clicking it
-4. Install the scripts:
+6. Install the scripts:

 Open Finder and in the Menu Bar select `Go > Go to Folder` and type  `usr/local/bin`, then hit enter.
 This will open up the `bin` folder.

-Drag and drop the three scripts called `autocolor`, `autolevel` and `negfix8` from the `scripts` folder to `bin`.
+Drag and drop the three scripts called `autocolor`, `autolevel` and `negfix8` from the `Scripts` folder to `bin`.

-5. Enjoy!
+6. Enjoy!
 Test out the script on the [Example.tif](https://github.com/Signynt/signynts-darkroom-shortcut/releases/download/v1.1/Example.tif) file

 If you have any trouble installing, try checking out my video tutorial to check if you are doing all the steps correctly.